Russell Lab

 Foamy Reagents

-Foamy virus (FV) vectors are a type of retroviral vector made from spumaviruses that can deliver a transgene cassette by integrating into the host cell genome.
+Foamy virus (FV) vectors are a type of retroviral vector made from spumaviruses that can deliver a transgene cassette by integrating into the host cell genome (Russell and Miller, 1996).
 Wild-type FVs are not known to be pathogenic.
 There are several advantages of FV vectors, including a broad host range, large packaging capacity, stable pre-integration complex in non-dividing cells, a cDNA genome that is synthesized during vector production, resistance to inactivation by human complement, and efficient transduction of stem cells, including mesenchymal stem cells, hematopoietic stem cells, and embryonic stem cells.
 The deleted LTRs are silent in the vector backbone, so transgenes need to be expressed from an internal promoter.
-Unlike gammaretrovirus or lentivirus vectors, FV vectors do not preferentially integrate in genes.
-We have developed an FV vector production system that we are happy to distribute.
-This four-plasmid transient transfection system is described below.
-To obtain these plasmids please fill out and sign the Foamy Virus Vector Materials Transfer Agreement, and return it to our Technology Transfer Office as instructed on the form.
-We will then send you the reagents.
+Unlike gammaretrovirus or lentivirus vectors, FV vectors do not preferentially integrate in expressed genes (Trobridge et al., 2006) and they have reduced genotoxicity (Bauer et al., 2008; Deyle et al., 2013; Hendrie et al., 2008; Ohmine et al., 2011).
+FV vectors efficiently transduce hematopoeitic stem cells from several mammalian species (Bauer et al., 2008; Josephson et al., 2002; Kiem et al., 2007; Vassilopoulos et al., 2001), as well as pluripotent stem cells (Gharwan et al., 2007).
+We have developed FV vector production systems that we are happy to distribute.
+The 4-plasmid transient transfection systems for integrating and non-integrating vectors are described below.
+To obtain any of these plasmids please fill out and submit the online Materials Transfer Agreement that can be found at the following UW MTA link, using the exact name for the materials as found in our publications.
+Once you have obtained approval from our Center for Commercialization, we will then send you the reagents.

 References